Collections

 Ado Chale

 Known for his intricate mosaic furniture inlays, Ado Chale brings raw yet refined artistry to otherwise everyday objects.
-Born in Belgium, he draws on materials like wood, bone, metal, and precious stones that are broken down, meticulously arranged, and overlaid with resin to create his signature Ado Chale coffee tables and other domestic objects.
+Born in Belgium in 1928, he draws on materials like wood, bone, metal, and precious stones, which are meticulously arranged and overlaid with resin to create his signature coffee tables and other domestic objects.

 As a self-trained craftsman, Ado Chale’s unique use of raw materials lets him create one-of-a-kind designs that feature as centerpieces in homes and private collections around the globe.